rashid-mamun/rashid-mamun/README.md

 <p align="center"> <tt><a href="https://mamunur-rashid.github.io/">https://mamunur-rashid.github.io//</a></tt></a> </p>

-## Hey there 👋
+## Assalamualaikum
 <div>
 <div>
 <img align="right" alt="GIF" src="img/programmer.gif?raw=true" width="40%" />
 </div>
 <p style="text-align:justify">
-I am <a href="https://www.mamunurrashid.me/">Mamunur Rashid</a> from Bangladesh 🇧🇩, currently pursuing my bachelor's degree 👨🏽‍🎓 focused on computer science and engineering 🚀 from Mawlana Bhashani Science and Technology University.
+I am <a href="https://www.mamunurrashid.me/">Mamunur Rashid</a> from Bangladesh, currently pursuing my bachelor's degree 👨🏽‍🎓 focused on computer science and engineering 🚀 from Mawlana Bhashani Science and Technology University.
 I am a curious, enthusiastic learner most of the time and an utter computer nerd.
 I have a passion 💝 for learning and sharing my knowledge 💪 with others as public as possible.
 I contribute to things as I come across issues ⚒️ that I think other people might struggle with 🏋️‍♂️.

 I read books and love to 📚.
 I have interest in philosophy, history, politics, literature, technology, and psychology.
 I think myself a stoic observer of the universe 🔭.